 INSPECTION Each car must pass an inspection by the Inspection Committee before it may complete.
 The inspectors have the right to disqualify any cars which do not meet the rules and specifications outlined above.
 If a car does not pass inspection, the owner (Cub Scout) will be informed of the reason for failure and will be given a time within the official registration period to make adjustments.
 The inspection tools used by the Race committee are official and finial.
 It will not matter what any other scale/tape measure/micrometer/ etc. reads, the inspection tools used the day of the race are official.
 This ensures every car is inspected to the same standards.
 If the scale reads 5.01 oz., then the car is overweight and will not pass inspection.
 If the wheel gage slips over the wheel easily, then the wheel/car will not pass.
 The wheel gauge is sized one-thousandth of an inch smaller than the printed measurement.
-So if, for example, a wheel measures exactly 1.170, it will not fit into the 1.170 OD gauge and will pass inspection (because it complies with the 1.170 minimum OD specifications).
-If the Derby car does not fit correctly into the inspection box it will not pass inspection due to size specifications.
+So if, for example, a wheel measures exactly 1.170, it will not fit into the 1.170 OD gauge and will pass inspection box it will not pass inspection due to size specifications.
 All efforts to assure the accuracy of the inspection tools are taken prior to the race and will not come into question.

 EXTENDED WHEEL BASE/ CAR BODY: The axel grooves provided in the block of wood can be, but do not have to be used.
 There are several problems with restricting builder to just slot positions.
 Wheel camber is not guaranteed horizontal, and the slot separation can vary up to 1⁄2" in different kits.
 The wheelbase may be extended, but the wheels are not to extend past the front or rear of the car body.
 Depending upon the track, the front of the car may rest against a short starting pin.
-It is therefore recommend that the front of the car which rests on the pin is no higher than 1⁄2" above the axle line.
+It is therefore recommend that the front of the car which rests on the pin is no higher than 1⁄4" above the axle line.
 A flat nose is required for fair starting and finish line sensing.